chanzuckerberg/cellxgene-census/api/python/cell_census/README.md

-# CELLxGENE Cell Census
+# Cell Census of CZ CELLxGENE Discover

-The `cell_census` package provides an API to facilitate use of the CZI Science Cell Census.
-The Cell Census is a versioned container for the single-cell data hosted at [CELLxGENE Discover](https://cellxgene.cziscience.com/).
+The `cell_census` package provides an API to facilitate the use of the CZ CELLxGENE Discover Cell Census.
+For more information about the API and the project visit the [github repo](https://github.com/chanzuckerberg/cell-census/).

 **Status**: Pre-release, under rapid development.
 Expect API changes.

-For more information, see the [cell_census repo](https://github.com/chanzuckerberg/cell-census/).

-### For More Help
+## For More Help

-For more help, please file a issue on the repo, or contact us at <cellxgene@chanzuckerberg.com>
+For more help, please file a issue on the repo, or contact us at soma@chanzuckerberg.com

 If you believe you have found a security issue, we would appreciate notification.
-Please send email to <security@chanzuckerberg.com>.
+Please send email to security@chanzuckerberg.com.